 The Elliott accrues its obligations under the defined benefit plan as the employees render the services necessary to earn the compensated absences.
-The most recent actuarial valuation of the benefit plan was performed as of December 31, 2022.
+The most recent actuarial valuation of the benefit plan was performed as of December 31, 2022, extrapolated to December 31, 2024.

 Actuarial gains (losses) on the accrued benefit obligation arise from differences between actual and expected experience and from changes in the actuarial assumptions used to determine the accrued benefit obligation.
-The net accumulated actuarial gains (losses) are amortized over the average remaining service period of active employees which is 15.7 (2022 -15.7) years.
+The net accumulated actuarial gains (losses) are amortized over the average remaining service period of active employees which is 15.7 (2023 - 15.7) years.
 Past service costs arising from plan amendments are recognized immediately in the period the plan amendments occur.